PROJECTS

 Click to view interactive map

-Russian ambassador’s residence, 2019-20
+Russian Embassy, 2019-20

 c.
 1910 — Sash reproduction, insulating glass, sound attenuating gaskets and weatherstrips

 A fascinating and challenging project from design to complete installation in four months.
 We developed an insulating glass design to enhance sound attenuation while fitting in traditionally styled in-swing casement windows.
-We built Sepelle Mahogany reproduction sash 2 1/4” thick and installed within them double-laminated 3/4” thick insulating glass with low-e film.
+We built Sepele Mahogany reproduction sash 2 1/4” thick and installed within them double-laminated 3/4” thick insulating glass with low-e film.
 All existing hardware was refurbished here in-house as well as the glass and sash manufacture.
 We look forward to working with the Russians again on this fine piece architecture bought originally by the Czar circa 1913.

 c.
 1907 — Window restoration